Building brand awareness and visibility

 - HR and management benefit from a connected workforce and higher morale.

-Increased reach and connected with the right audience
+Increased reach and connect with the right audience

 Social networks are always introducing new algorithms making it harder for marketers to gain the same organic reach they used to.